heliohackweek/AIA_acceleration/README.md

 The highest priority is probably the AIA Prep flow, but all of the paths are a worthy use of our time.
 We have enough people on the team that we can tackle multiple objectives, if so desired.

-*(The following sections borrow liberally from [the AIApy PSF Example](https://aiapy.readthedocs.io/en/latest/generated/gallery/skip_psf_deconvolution.html), the [AIApy prep example](https://aiapy.readthedocs.io/en/latest/generated/gallery/prepping_level_1_data.html), and the AIApy source code
-; also see [Grigis et al. 2012](https://hesperia.gsfc.nasa.gov/ssw/sdo/aia/idl/psf/DOC/psfreport.pdf) for further PSF technical details.
+*(The following sections borrow liberally from [the AIApy PSF Example](https://aiapy.readthedocs.io/en/latest/generated/gallery/skip_psf_deconvolution.html), the [AIApy prep example](https://aiapy.readthedocs.io/en/latest/generated/gallery/prepping_level_1_data.html), and the [AIApy source code](https://gitlab.com/LMSAL_HUB/aia_hub/aiapy); also see [Grigis et al. 2012](https://hesperia.gsfc.nasa.gov/ssw/sdo/aia/idl/psf/DOC/psfreport.pdf) for further PSF technical details.
 I thank Will Barnes for helpful discussions in understanding the basic challenges of accelerating AIApy.)*

 ## 1. AIA Prep (Level 1 -> 1.5)
 ### Code Dive
 The `aia_prep` routine simply converts level 1 AIA data to level 1.5 AIA data.
-This basically means that the minimally processed (Level 0 -> Level 1 1) CCD data is stretched and translated to a standard format, including a common pointing, orientation, and plate scale for better comparison between different times.
+This basically means that the minimally processed (Level 0 -> Level 1) CCD data is stretched and translated to a standard format, including a common pointing, orientation, and plate scale for better comparison between different times.
 The minimal working example for this is:
 ```python
 import astropy.units as u
 from sunpy.net import Fido, attrs